Information Systems - Bus (INFS)

 Course equivalencies: ISOM601E / INFS601E/INFS493E

-INFS 494 Data Mining (3 Credit Hours)
+INFS 494 Applied Data Mining and Artificial Intelligence (AI) (3 Credit Hours)

 Outcomes

-Provides a core set of skills for planning, managing and executing systems analysis and design processes in e-business and Web-based environments.
-Topics typically include project initiation and planning, methods used in the determination of information requirements, prototyping, techniques used in systems design, testing and implementation strategies.
+Provides a core set of skills for planning, managing, and executing systems analysis and design processes in e-business and Web-based environments.
+Topics typically include project initiation and planning, methods used in the determination of information requirements, prototyping, techniques used in systems design, testing, and implementation strategies.

 Understanding of the development and implementation of business information systems